Search

 Mieke Elzer

 For Mieke Elzer, the connection between law and environmental advocacy has been a lifelong journey.
-From witnessing her family’s efforts to protect old-growth forests in her childhood to her current role as an associate lawyer at Attwood Marshall Lawyers, Mieke’s passion for the environment continues to shape her legal career.
+From witnessing her family’s efforts to protect old-growth forests in her childhood to her current role as an Associate Lawyer at Attwood Marshall Lawyers, Mieke’s passion for the environment continues to shape her legal career.
 With a focus on property and commercial law, Mieke integrates her understanding of climate risks into her practice, helping clients make informed decisions when navigating the complex world of property transactions.
 In this interview, Mieke shares her insights on empowering clients, the challenges of due diligence, and the evolving role of legal practitioners in addressing environmental concerns.

 Tell us a bit about yourself, your background, and your role at Attwood Marshall Lawyers?